The following moderation guidelines relate to our social media channels. This includes Facebook, X (formerly Twitter), LinkedIn, and YouTube.

 We reserve the right to remove comments, at our discretion, deemed inappropriate at any time.
-If we remove a comment for a reason listed above, we’ll try to reply to the commenter explaining our reason.
-We’ll invite them to make appropriate changes so that the comment can be reconsidered.
+If we remove a comment for a reason listed above, we will try to reply to the commenter explaining our reason.
+We will invite them to make appropriate changes so that the comment can be reconsidered.
 Repeated breaking of these guidelines could result in the commenter being banned from viewing or commenting on our social media channels.

-We use Twitter, Facebook, LinkedIn and YouTube as tools in our effort to communicate clearly, quickly and in an engaging manner to people who use our services and are interested in our work.
+We use X, Facebook, LinkedIn and YouTube as tools in our effort to communicate clearly, quickly and in an engaging manner to people who use our services and are interested in our work.

 All our official channels display verified badges which confirm that they are recognised as authentic pages for our organisation and services.
 Social media pages that attempt to replicate our name, service, or branding should not be treated as trusted sources of information.